MathieuBazinet/pef-ml/README.md

 Repository of the paper :

-## Electrical current conditions applied in an electromembrane process allow a sustainable peptide fractionation and bioactivity modulation: a comprehensive machine learning-based peptidomic approach.
+## How peptide migration and fraction bioactivity are modulated by applied electrical current conditions during electromembrane process separation: A comprehensive machine learning-based peptidomic approach.

 This paper was published in Aurore Cournoyer's thesis :